adrihans/Decoding_NER_Biases/docs/index.md

 |:--:|
 |*Differences in the results of the models depending on the way the named entity is computed.*|

-We then don't think that the results obtained for country names are not really trustworthy.
+We then don't think that the results obtained for country names are really trustworthy.
 The other issue is that if the name of country is very long and the algorithm is just recognizing a part of it, the way we computed the validation makes it false.
 Moreover, one could think that the fact there is no real bias in the results of country names makes sense because there is not a lot of country, so the models could have learned them all.
 This is why we also tested the hypothesis on city names, as described in the methodology part of this page.

 **City names**